SkooppaOS/Skooppa-box/README.md

 **Host File Changes**

-If you want, you can also change your host file on the host machine, so you can access the `spider-box`via a normal URL like `http://www.spider-box.dev`.
+If you want, you can also change your host file on the host machine, so you can access the `skooppa-box`via a normal URL like `http://www.skooppa-box.dev`.
 Search for your `hosts`file and save the following.

-`192.168.33.10 spider-box.dev www.spider-box.dev`
+`192.168.33.10 skooppa-box.dev www.skooppa-box.dev`